soggybag/Swift-Closure-Tutorial/README.md

 ## Handler

-A closure executed by another object, usually in response to an action, like a tap or swipe.
+A closure executed by another object, usually in response to an action, like a tap, swipe, or other event/action.

 ## Function